-* The Laws of Physics and Chemistry Have NO Symbolic Logic Functions: Therefore, any biological scheme that uses symbolism cannot arise by any material means.
-So the genetic code, the visual data that is encoded and transmited to the brain's optical cortex for deciphering and interpretation, etc., cannot evolve.
+* The Laws of Physics and Chemistry Have NO Symbolic Logic Functions: Therefore, any biological scheme that uses symbolism cannot arise by any material means based on classical physics and chemistry.
+So the genetic code, and the visual data that is encoded and transmited to the brain's optical cortex for deciphering and interpretation, etc., cannot evolve.
 Consider from Bob's presentation at Pepperdine University...

 Consider also the origin of something as relatively simple as the eye's trochlea (click or just Google: PZ trochlea), for which famed evolutionist PZ Myers admits that a lifetime of studying Darwinism gives him no insight into how such utter simplicity could have evolved.
 Then how about something complex?
 In very general terms, how might a material process originate to encode a protein sequence onto a DNA molecule as an instruction set for building that protein?
 Atheists have nothing.
 And they will forever have nothing, because a high-level understanding of physics and information affirmatively demonstrates that the laws of physics do not include symbolic logic functions.
 Information is not physical, and hence, strictly material systems cannot give rise to information systems.